SobhanHaghverdi/SobhanHaghverdi/README.md

 ## Hi There 👋 !
-I'm Sobhan Haghverdi , a passionate Back-End developer at Javoone Group based in Tehran.<br>I love turning ideas into reality through code.
-When I'm not coding, you can find me studying on new features<br>and working on my personal projects.<br><br>I enjoy working on projects that helps and makes life easier for people .Let's connect and collaborate!<br><br><br>🏢 I’m currently working In Javoone Group<br>🌱 I’m currently learning Node.js (Advanced Level)<br>⚡ Fun Fact: I love Refactoring 😊<br><br>Feel free to explore and provide feedback!
+I'm Sobhan Haghverdi, a passionate and happy Back-End developer at Javoone Group based in Tehran.<br>I love programming for turning ideas into reality through code.
+When I'm not coding, you can find me studying on new features<br>and working on my personal projects.<br><br>I enjoy working on projects that helps and makes life easier for people.
+Let's connect and collaborate!<br><br><br>🏢 I’m currently working In Javoone Group<br>🌱 I’m currently learning Node.js (Advanced Level)<br>⚡ Fun Fact: I love Refactoring 😊<br><br>Feel free to explore and provide feedback!

 ## 🌐 Socials: